 A nice summary of the federal register and CFR systems, along with the current Parallel Table Of Authorities, can be found here.

-Form 4506, which can be used to order copies of all information returns (W-2s and 1099s) about you on record with the IRS can be downloaded here.
+Form 4506-T, which can be used to order transcripts of information returns (W-2s and 1099s) about you on record with the IRS can be downloaded here.

 Form 4852 www.irs.gov/pub/irs-pdf/f4852.pdf